-Cream was the original rock supergroup.
+Cream were the original rock supergroup.
 In retrospect, a rock supergroup is not always desirable.
 But the trio consisting of Jack Bruce (bass and vocals), Eric Clapton (guitar) and Ginger Baker (drums) would show the world what they were made of.

 This album is their first, and in some ways, their best.
 It has a fusion of styles such as blues, jazz, rock and other genres in the recording as well.

 The album begins with I Feel Free.
 Wow – this is good!
 It shows off Jack Bruce’s great voice and the other parts of the song are just as good.
 It’s a great song and still a great listen, even today.
 Cream sound wonderful in their approach musically, and the song sounds soulful.